lix-project/lix/doc/manual/src/command-ref/env-common.md

 ## XDG Base Directories

-Nix follows the [XDG Base Directory Specification].
+Lix follows the [XDG Base Directory Specification].

-For backwards compatibility, Nix commands will follow the standard only when [`use-xdg-base-directories`] is enabled.
+For backwards compatibility, commands in Lix will follow the standard only when [`use-xdg-base-directories`] is enabled.
 [New Nix commands](@docroot@/command-ref/new-cli/nix.md) (experimental) conform to the standard by default.

 The following environment variables are used to determine locations of various state and configuration files: